 of the challenges of selling in China - - 1.3bn consumers and all we need is a

 companies were warned by several senior executives who run some of the country’s

 most successful indigenous companies, to be cautious about expanding into

 emerging markets and focus instead on developed markets.

 “More fortunes have been lost than made by getting in too early,”

 former CRH CEO, told a conference on making businesses international at UCD’s

 O’Mahony, who ran the world’s second biggest building materials company from

-2000 to 2008 and until recently chaired IDA Ireland, said Irish companies should consider
+2000 to 2008 and now chairs IDA Ireland, said Irish companies should consider

 expanding into the US, UK and other mature markets before looking at countries